 Transcript from Legislative Consent Motion Executive Committee Business Northern Ireland Assembly debates, 11 January 2010

 That this Assembly endorses the principle of the extension to Northern Ireland of the Video Recordings Bill.

-is due to a failure to notify certain provisions in the 1984 Act and the labelling regulations that were made under it to the European Commission under the European Union's technical standards directive.
-The aim of the Video Recordings Bill is to
+That is due to a failure to notify certain provisions in the 1984 Act and the labelling regulations that were made under it to the European Commission under the European Union's technical standards directive.
+The aim of the Video Recordings Bill

 The Video Recordings Act 1984 introduced a system of classification for video films and some video games.
 It created a series of offences concerning the supply of classified videos and video games to persons under certain

 ages.
 The 1984 Act also contains offences concerning the supply of unclassified material.
 The Act requires that videos, DVDs and certain boxed video games would be classified by the British Board of Film Classification.
 It makes it illegal to